10 Minute read:

 Many courses today have less hours of study than in the past which enables smart students the ability and time to explore the working landscape as soon as they can.

-Depending on when you read this post if you are still a student we strongly suggest getting part time work; it will help you in numerous ways, not only to supplement your student grant, and prepare you for your working life, but it will impress future employers too.
+Depending on when you read this post if you are still a student we strongly suggest getting part time work.
+It will help you in numerous ways, not only to supplement your student grant, and prepare you for your working life, but it will impress future employers too.

 Being able to show to an employer that you have worked already is a huge bonus.
-Something related to your chosen career path is ideal though don’t dismiss your time working in a bar, hospitality or retail.
+Something related to your chosen career path is ideal, though don’t dismiss your time working in a bar, hospitality or retail.
 They are not the easiest of jobs and show your determination to do what it takes while demonstrating that you have an enviable work ethic.

 Taking on inexperienced graduates has many benefits, but it’s also a risk for companies.
 Young employees are untested, and employers must wonder whether they will be able to;